zenichev/DZChat/README.md

 - |Feature| - show to a newly connected user an online user list
 - |Feature| - process the wrong entering syntax (that could obtained from a user).
 - |Feature| Group chatting.
 This allows us to create groups and use them to "broadcast" messages to the members.

+### Other done:
+- |Bug| improve a comparison mechanism when trying to find a destination name in a local array.
+        Now if you have for e.g. 'donat' as a value for a nickname member for one of a structures in your local array, the 'd:' will match it, as well as the 'donat:' matches.

 ### Other:
 - New ideas are highly appriciated, and of course the contribution to the project too.